sky-uk/kafka-topic-loader/README.md

 This is deprecated in favour of a new API for partitioned loading which is coming soon.

 Data can also be loaded from specific partitions using `fromPartitions`.
-By loading from specific partitions the topic loader can be used by multiple application instances with separate streams per set of partitions (see [Alpakka kafka](https://doc.akka.io/docs/akka-stream-kafka/current/consumer.html#source-per-partition) and below).
+By loading from specific partitions the topic loader can be used by multiple application instances with separate streams per set of partitions (see [Pekko Connectors kafka](https://pekko.apache.org/docs/pekko-connectors-kafka/current/consumer.html#source-per-partition) and below).

 ```scala
 implicit val system = ActorSystem()